Nick-Doan/DataCamp_Mentalhealth/README.md

 The average columns should contain the average of the todep (PHQ-9 test), tosc (SCS test), and toas (ASISS test) columns for each length of stay, rounded to two decimal places.
 The count_int column should be the number of international students for each length of stay.
 Sort the results by the length of stay in descending order.

+# Other details

+This is a project from DataCamp